Ektachaurasia/Intro2robo_final_project/README.md

     --train_dir=train \
     --pipeline_config_path=ssd_mobilenet_v2_coco.config

-11. Model export :Once you finish training your model, you can export your model to be used for inference.
+11. Model export :Once we finish training our model, we export the weights of the model to be used for inference.

-12.
+12. We used OpenCV for detecting objects in live camera stream.

+**You can find all the codes in the folder models. **